Titanic Quarter in Belfast, Northern Ireland

 It’s also the world’s top region for financial services technology.

 Environmental, social and governance (ESG) highlights

 The project promoter, Titanic Quarter Limited, has sustainability at the heart of its culture.

-- Citi’s Gateway Office, which was awarded a Gold LEED certification for its advanced design features
+Citi’s Gateway Office: awarded a Gold LEED certification for its advanced design features

 Promoters and partnerships

-Titanic Quarter Limited is a privately owned company that is active in several other countries.
+Titanic Quarter Limited is a privately owned company.

 Local and national government support